Sauat Mynbayev: Biography

 Mynbayev was born on 19 November 1962.
 In 1985, he received a degree in economics from Moscow State University and he obtained a master's degree again in economics in 1988.

 Labor activity began as a teacher of the Almaty Institute of National Economy of the Kazakh SSR.

-In 1991—1992, he worked as President of the Republican Construction Exchange "Kazakhstan".
+In 1991–1992, he worked as President of the Republican Construction Exchange "Kazakhstan".

-In 1992—1995 — First Deputy Chairman of the Board of Joint Stock Bank "Kazkommertsbank".
+From 1992 to 1995, he was First Deputy Chairman of the Board of Joint Stock Bank "Kazkommertsbank".

-In 1995, he was appointed as Deputy Minister of Finance of the Republic of Kazakhstan — the head of the Treasury; First Deputy Minister of Finance of the Republic of Kazakhstan.
+In 1995, he was appointed as Deputy Minister of Finance of the Republic of Kazakhstan – the head of the Treasury; First Deputy Minister of Finance of the Republic of Kazakhstan.

 In 1998, by the decree of the President of the Republic of Kazakhstan, he was appointed Minister of Finance of the Republic of Kazakhstan.

 In 1999, he was appointed Deputy Head of the Presidential Administration of the Republic of Kazakhstan.

-From 1999 to 2001 — Minister of Agriculture of the Republic of Kazakhstan.
+From 1999 to 2001, he is the Minister of Agriculture of Kazakhstan.

 Since 2001, he worked as president of the "Bank of Development of Kazakhstan".

-In 2002—2003, he headed the Caspian Industrial Financial Group.
+In 2002–2003, he headed the Caspian Industrial Financial Group.

-From June 2003 — Deputy Prime Minister of the Republic of Kazakhstan.
+From June 2003, Mynbayev is Deputy Prime Minister of Kazakhstan.

-Since 2004 — Deputy Prime Minister — Minister of Industry and Trade.
+In 2004, he is appointed Deputy Prime Minister – Minister of Industry and Trade.